Component Weighting Notes

 3. Final Reflective Presentation

-At the end of the program, students will give a brief (20 minute) presentation regarding their professional placement experience to their fellow FLIP students and supervising ACICIS staff, followed by a brief question and answer session.
-Students are to prepare PowerPoint slides to accompany their presentation.
+At the end of the program, students who take the FLIP Professional Placement will have to give a brief presentation (about 20 minutes) regarding their professional placement experience to their fellow FLIP students and supervising ACICIS staff, followed by a brief question and answer session.
+Students are required to create a media in their presentation.
+The media can be in the form of PowerPoint slides, infographics, short video and/or any other form of media.